Animadversio/Foveated_Saccade_SimCLR/README.md

 In this project, we reverse-engineered the key data augmentations that support the learned representation quality , namely random resized crop and blur.
 We hypothesized that saccade and foveation in our visual processes, is the equivalence of random crops and blur.
 We implement these biological plausible transformation of images and test if they could confer the same representation quality as those engineered ones.

-Our experimental pipeline is heavily based on the pytorch SimCLR implemented by [sthalles](https://github.com/sthalles/SimCLR) and by [Spijkervet](https://github.com/Animadversio/SimCLR-2).
-This new code base supports our biologically inspired data augmentations, visualization and *post hoc* data analysis.
+Our experimental pipeline is based on the pytorch SimCLR implemented by [sthalles](https://github.com/sthalles/SimCLR) and by [Spijkervet](https://github.com/Spijkervet/SimCLR).
+Our development supports our biologically inspired data augmentations, visualization and *post hoc* data analysis.

 ## Usage
-For running a quick demo, replace the `$Datasets_path` with the parent folder of `stl10_binary` (e.g. `.\Datasets`).
-You could download and extract from [here](https://cs.stanford.edu/~acoates/stl10/).
+For running a quick demo of training, replace the `$Datasets_path` with the parent folder of `stl10_binary` (e.g. `.\Datasets`).
+You could download and extract STL10 from [here](https://cs.stanford.edu/~acoates/stl10/).
 ```bash
 python run_magnif.py -data $Datasets_path -dataset-name stl10 --workers 16 \
 	--ckpt_every_n_epocs 5 --epochs 100  --batch-size 256  --out_dim 256  \